pruthviraj-developer/frontend-crm-projects-react/packages/icons/README.md

 tsconfig.json
 ```

-#### React Testing Library

-We do not set up `react-testing-library` for you yet, we welcome contributions and documentation on this.

 ### Rollup

 TSDX uses [Rollup v1.x](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.